laraabcd/repos/diff-geometry-library-main/README.md

 Still need to simplify stuff and make it easier to use.

-This library can, with some limitations, carry out most of the sage manifolds tutorial here
+This library can, with some limitations, carry out most of the sage manifolds tutorial here.

 https://nbviewer.org/github/sagemanifolds/SageManifolds/blob/master/Notebooks/SM_tutorial.ipynb